 Visit the Formation pages for up-to-date information about other programming.

 To prevent the unnecessary spread of germs, everyone will be asked to wear a mask during the time they are inside the building.
+If you have been advised by a doctor not to wear a mask, and are not at elevated risk for COVID-19, you do not need to wear one.
 The restrooms will be reserved to one person at a time, and we will ask parishioners to wipe toilet handles, sink handles, and door handles with provided disinfectant wipes after they use the restroom.
-In addition, for as brief a time as possible, and in an abundance of caution, there will be no congregational singing.
-We will have one song during the service, sung by a soloist as an offering to the Lord.

 While we are together, we will avoid touching.
 There will be no coffee hour, no physical passing of the peace, and no passing of the offering plate.
 Let a warm word and a nod be the way you greet your brother or sister in Christ.
 We will have an offering plate into which you can drop your offering.
 You can also give online or by mail.